Last Updated on

 6) Present a Broad and United Front

-Presenting a strong and consistent brand across all of the major social channels is vital to the success of your social media marketing strategy.
+Presenting a strong and consistent brand across all of the major social channels is vital to the success of your digital marketing strategy.
 While Facebook is a good starting point, your business should also capitalise on the audiences available on Instagram, Twitter and LinkedIn at a minimum.
 Set your profiles up with consistent branding, and use a social media utility such as Hootsuite to run your multiple accounts quickly and easily.

 7) Schedule Those Posts

 A utility like Hootsuite also allows you to schedule your posts, ensuring that you hit the Goldilocks zone that neither overwhelms nor underwhelms your followers.
-Depending on your target audience this could mean posting multiple times a day or a few times a week.
+Depending on your target viewers, this could mean posting multiple times a day or a few times a week.
 Remember that there’s no shame in recycling content; that blog post that you’re really proud of can be shared many times over!

 Social media etiquette for business helps… a lot.